The Career Opportunity Job Search Engine for the African-Americans.

 News Source: chicagotribune.com

 A modest beauty salon on a busy Rogers Park street is a snapshot of what diversity means in this neighborhood.
 Outside, Salon City’s signs are in Spanish, announcing bargains on cortes de pelo (haircuts).
-Inside, owner Nighat Jamal, who is Pakistani, leans over a salon chair with a white thread dangling from her mouth, shaping a customer’s eyebrows using a threading technique common in India ...
+Inside, owner Nighat Jamal, who is Pakistani, leans over a salon chair with a white thread dangling from her mouth, shaping a customer’s eyebrows using a threading technique common in I ...

 View Comment >> - There’s no easy path to diversity